+The most straightforward effect of a merger is the reduction in the number of firms in the market.
+This alone has a direct effect on the incentives to collude: collusive profits have to be shared with fewer firms, so that the temptation to deviate from the collusive agreement is weaker.
 The reduction in the number of firms also creates unilateral effects, i.e., even in the absence of collusion, competition tends to be the weaker the smaller the number of firms in the market.
-While this might weaken the punishment threat, the deviation effect is of a higher order of magnitude than the punishment effect, implying that a reduction in the number of firms facilitates collusion despite the unilateral effects of the merger.

-The above, coupled with the fact that the reduction in the number of firms also relaxes the coordination problem (Section 3.3), unambiguously indicates that horizontal mergers facilitate collusion.
-However, this should not be misinterpreted to conclude that all mergers make collusion sustainable, as other factors also have to be assessed.
+While this might weaken the punishment threat, the deviation effect is of a higher order magnitude than the punishment effect, implying that a reduction in the number of firms facilitates collusion despite the unilateral effects of the merger.
+The above, coupled with the fact that the reduction in the number of firms also relaxes the coordination problem (Section 2.2), unambiguously indicates that horizontal mergers facilitate collusion.
+However, this should not misinterpreted to conclude that all mergers make collusion sustainable, as other factors also have to assessed.

 Among other relevant factors, it is particularly important to assess the effect of mergers on market structure; in particular, whether market structure becomes more or less symmetric after the merger.
-As discussed in Section 3.3 above, mergers that make the large firm smaller or the small firm larger (i.e., symmetry increasing mergers) tend to facilitate collusion by relaxing the enforcement problem.
+As discussed in Section 2.2 above, mergers that make the large firm smaller or the small firm larger (i.e., symmetry increasing mergers) tend to facilitate collusion by relaxing the enforcement problem.
 Intuition also suggests that symmetry facilitates coordination on a collusive outcome.
 Hence, even if a merger involves a reduction in the number of firms, it might hinder collusion if it increases asymmetries among firms.

 If there are any concerns that a merger would lead to coordinated effects, remedies should involve divestments that increase asymmetries among existing firms.
-A highly illustrative merger case in this respect is the Nestlé/Perrier case, which we discuss in Section 6 below.
+A highly illustrative merger case in this respect is the Nestlé/Perrier case.

 While horizontal mergers may weaken competition, they can also induce important efficiency gains.
 Indeed, if efficiency gains are sufficiently large, they may offset the otherwise negative effects of mergers on overall welfare.
-This question is well understood
+This question is well understood when it comes to assessing the trade off between efficiency gains and unilateral effects, but much less attention has been devoted to the analysis of the interaction between efficiency gains and coordinated effects.
+Still, the discussion of cost asymmetries in Section 2.2 can